 Genome.
-S. commune genome was sequenced in 2010 (Ohm et al. 2010).
-Its length appeared to be 38.5Mb.
-Later the assembly has been slightly improved, and currently consists of 25 scaffolds, with 16 319 annotated genes (version v3.0) (JGI).
+S. commune genome was sequenced in 2010 (Ohm et al. 2010); the genome size was 38.5Mb.
+Later the assembly was slightly improved, and currently consists of 25 scaffolds, with 16 319 annotated genes (version v3.0) (JGI).

 Genetic diversity.
 Within-population polymorphism, or virtual heterozygosity, is the probability of two random alleles from a population to be different.
 In (Leffler et al. 2012) it was shown that in most species the level of polymorphism is below 3%; out of 167 studied eukaryotic species only two showed heterozygosity above 5%.
 Among all studied groups of organisms the most polymorphic ones appeared to be arthropods (with mean polymorphism value at 1.25%), while the least polymorphic ones appeared to be chordates (with mean polymorphism value at 0.26%).
 The least polymorphic species was Lynx lynx (0,01%).
 Human population has the polymorphic level at 0,12 - 0,15% (The 1000 Genomes Project Consortium 2015).
-For the long time the most polymorphic species was considered to be Caenorhabditis brenneri (16%) (Dey et al. 2013).
+For a long time the most polymorphic species was considered to be Caenorhabditis brenneri (16%) (Dey et al. 2013).

 However, it was found that in S. commune the within-population genetic diversity can reach 20%, which is the current record among studied species (Baranova et al. 2015).
 After examining 24 individuals from Russian and USA populations, it was shown that the genetic polymorphism reaches 13% in Russian and 20% in USA populations.
 Moreover, it was shown that a relatively high proportion of SNPs are three- and four-allelic (17.7% and 2.5% respectively).
 Such a huge heterozygosity allows us to study evolutionary processes such as positive and negative natural selection and homologous recombination with resolution and precision previously achievable.
+In particular, SNPs in the population are much closer to each other than in other species, with the distance between two neighbouring SNPs being up to only a few nucleotides.
+This allows, for example, to more precisely determine the recombination spots and boundaries of selective sweeps and conserved regions.